 Under the Portals alterative, the exhibits at the Old Courthouse and in the Museum of Westward Expansion would be redesigned to provide more interactive and engaging experiences for visitors.
 In addition, the existing museum would be renovated and expanded, and a new state-of-the-art storage facility for collections and archives would be provided.
 The provision of more up-to-date exhibits and archivally sound storage area for collections would result in moderate long-term beneficial impacts on curatorial resources and museum collections.
+Relocation of collections to the new facility would result in a short-term risk of impacts that could range from negligible to moderate adverse impacts on curatorial resources and museum collections due to the movement of these objects.

-ANALYSIS OF CUMULATIVE IMPACTS Under the Portals alternative, there would be moderate long-term beneficial impacts on curatorial resources and museum collections.
+Under the Portals alternative, there would be moderate long-term beneficial impacts on curatorial resources and museum collections.
 These impacts, when considered together with projects planned or ongoing within the surrounding area, would not contribute to cumulative impacts on museum collections.

-CONCLUSION AND IMPAIRMENT FINDING The implementation of the Portals alternative would result in moderate long-term beneficial impacts on curatorial resources and museum collections.
+The implementation of the Portals alternative would result in moderate long-term beneficial impacts on curatorial resources and museum collections.
+Relocation of collections to the new facility would result in a short-term risk of impacts that could range from negligible to moderate adverse impacts on curatorial resources and museum collections.
 There would be no impairment of curatorial resources and museum collections as a result of the Portals alternative.